-Rescue Workers Hope To Find Survivor Of Beirut Blast, 1 Month Later
+Rescue Workers Hope To Find Survivor Of Beirut Blast 1 Month Later

 With Lebanon's government and Beirut's infrastructure still reeling, parts of the rescue effort in Mar Mikhael have been crowdsourced, with the public helping to supply key equipment.

-Melissa Fathallah, a 42-year-old protestor, tells NPR that volunteers put out a call for a crane late Thursday night, after search teams were forced to stop their work.
+Melissa Fathallah, a 42-year-old protester, told NPR that volunteers put out a call for a crane late Thursday night after search teams were forced to stop their work.
 There was concern that a nearby wall, already cracked, might collapse and endanger the lives of rescuers and anyone alive in the rubble.

-"They said we need a crane and we can't go in now," Fathallah says.
+"They said we need a crane and we can't go in now," Fathallah said.
 "The person in charge at that time says we'll be back at 8 in the morning.
 This is a time-sensitive matter.
 You have someone who still has a heartbeat.
 So we're going to do the best we can to get to that heartbeat and to that person still alive."

 Work was suspended for roughly two hours overnight so that engineers could evaluate the risk, according to a military statement.